-The Conduct Committee may, at this stage, determine where within one of these categories the level of culpability lies.
-In this way, the seriousness of the respondent's conduct is placed within a spectrum of culpability.
+The seriousness of the respondent's conduct is placed within a spectrum of culpability and harm or risk of harm.

 9. Disciplinary history

 The respondent's disciplinary history is not relevant to a finding on the facts.
 It is only after a finding on the balance of probabilities has been made that the Conduct Committee is made aware of the respondent's disciplinary history.
 This may be relevant in the identification of aggravating and mitigating factors or the need to impose a regulatory order, paying due regard to the key principles set out in section 2 of this Sanctions Guidance.